Adapted Wasserstein distance between the laws of SDEs: Introduction

 \begin{theorem} Suppose that $(b, \sigma)$ and $(\bar b, \bar \sigma)$ satisfy \Cref{ass:main}.
 Then, for any $p\ge 1$, the synchronous coupling attains the infimum in \eqref{eq:adapted_wasserstein} defining $\AW_p(\mu^{b,\sigma},\mu^{\bar b,\bar\sigma})$. \end{theorem}

-We also prove the conclusion of \Cref{thm:synchronous_optimal} in \Cref{prop:zvonkin} under a different set of assumptions, which allow for the drift coefficients to be discontinuous.
+Our main result notably establishes the optimality of the synchronous coupling not only for the adapted Wasserstein distance, but also for the \emph{bicausal optimal transport} problem with respect to a more general class of cost functions (see \Cref{thm:optimality_general_c}); we also provide this conclusion under a different set of assumptions allowing for the drift coefficients to be discontinuous (see \Cref{prop:zvonkin}).
+The follow-up work \cite{RoSz24} further extends the main result in the direction of SDEs with irregular coefficients.

-It follows from the above result and \cite{BiTa19} that, for SDEs with sufficiently regular coefficients, the adapted Wasserstein distance coincides with the distance obtained when optimising the cost in \eqref{eq:adapted_wasserstein} over the smaller class of couplings induced by solutions of the pair of SDEs equipped with \emph{correlated} Wiener processes (see \Cref{def:correlated}).
-Notably, the distance in \cite{BiTa19} was introduced in this way.
-The a priori establishment of this reformulation of the adapted Wasserstein distance in terms of an associated control problem (where one controls the degree of correlation) constitutes a crucial part of our analysis (see \Cref{prop:bion-nadal-talay-bc}).
+For one-dimensional SDEs with sufficiently regular coefficients, the optimality of the synchronous coupling was first established in \cite{BiTa19} for the so-called modified Wasserstein distance, which is the distance obtained when optimising the cost in \eqref{eq:adapted_wasserstein} over couplings induced by solutions of a pair of SDEs \eqref{eq:sde} driven by \emph{correlated} Wiener processes.
+It then follows from the above result combined with \cite[Section 2.1]{BiTa19} that the adapted and modified Wasserstein distances coincide.
+A crucial part of our analysis is the a priori reformulation of the adapted Wasserstein distance in terms of an associated control problem (where one controls the degree of correlation); a similar result holds for a bicausal optimal transport problem with a general cost function when the marginals are given by possibly path-dependent SDEs (see \Cref{prop:bion-nadal-talay-bc}).

+In \cite{BiTa19}, the authors take a stochastic control approach and their proofs rely on a verification argument for the associated Hamilton--Jacobi--Bellman (HJB) equation.
+While such stochastic control arguments provide the natural continuous-time analogue of the recursive arguments used to prove optimality of the Knothe--Rosenblatt rearrangement in discrete time (see \Cref{rem:kr-dpp-proof}), the use of classical solutions of the HJB equation, as employed in \cite{BiTa19}, inevitably requires the cost function as well as the coefficients of the SDEs to be smooth enough for the associated stochastic flows to be differentiable.
+Here, we rather take a probabilistic approach to prove the optimality of the synchronous coupling.
+This approach enables us to relax the assumptions on the cost function and the coefficients and establish this optimality property in its natural generality.

+We clarify that, while the analysis in \cite{BiTa19} also pertains to multidimensional diffusions, the authors only identify an explicit optimiser in dimension one.
+In fact, the optimality of the synchronous coupling does not generally extend to higher dimensions.
+Our \Cref{ex:2d-1,ex:2d-2} demonstrate the sub-optimality of the synchronous coupling for certain multidimensional SDEs.
+We also note that the discrete approximation methods described below rely on one-dimensional results from optimal transport; see \Cref{rem:monotone-optimality}.